 The standard desktop PC seems almost ubiquitous today.
-From offices to homes, the tower setups with attached keyboard and monitors are a daily part of our lives in modern society.
-Even places that don’t necessarily rely on traditional computing tasks probably have at least one personal computer somewhere as a way to store records, manage bookkeeping, and other basic tasks.
+From offices to homes, tower setups with attached keyboards and monitors are a daily part of our lives in modern society.
+Even places that don’t necessarily rely on traditional computing tasks probably have at least one personal computer somewhere to store records, manage bookkeeping, and do other basic tasks.

-The tower mentioned is also known as a case, and it houses all of the computer’s vital components.
-Building or modifying PCs has become popular over the years, and some hobbyists wonder if actually having cases for their desktops is strictly necessary.
+A tower, also known as a case, houses all the computer’s vital components.
+Building or modifying PCs has become popular over the years, and some hobbyists wonder if having cases for their desktops is strictly necessary.

 We’ll cover how important they might be, whether you can use a PC without a case, and what might happen if you do.

 Technically, yes, you can use a PC without a case.
-However, there are a couple of important caveats to go over before you do anything in this regard.
-Using a personal computer without the case or tower to keep the components housed safely can be okay, but it depends on what you plan to do with the unit, and you’ll need to take the length of operations into consideration as well.
+However, there are a couple of important caveats to review before you do anything.
+Using a personal computer without the case or tower to keep the components housed safely can be okay.

-Most desktop computers that you purchase from manufacturers or retail outlets are going to have the cases already there as a matter of course.
-A computer tower is considered a standard part of the hardware you’re getting when you make the purchase.
+Most desktop computers you purchase from manufacturers or retail outlets will have the cases already there.
+A computer tower is considered a standard part of the hardware you get when you purchase.

-It should be fine to run a PC for a short period of time without a case, especially if your goal is to test everything to see if the components are functional.
+This is fine if you take some basic precautions to keep the sensitive components safe and not overtax the system.
+It should be fine to run a PC for a short time without a case, especially if your goal is to test everything to see if the components are functional.

-Some people might even recommend that you build the PC outside the case for testing purposes.
-You’ll just need to make sure that you put everything inside once you’ve run your tests.
+Some people might even recommend building the PC outside the case for testing purposes.
+You’ll need to ensure you put everything inside once you’ve run your tests.
 In doing so, however, you should keep a few things in mind:

-1. Because your electronics are exposed, they could be sensitive to shorts from unexpected sources; make sure there is no danger of any kind of electrical shorting out or damage where you are setting up the PC’s components.
+1. Because your electronics are exposed, they could be sensitive to shorts from unexpected sources; make sure there is no danger of any electrical shorting out or damage when setting up the PC’s components.

-2. Put together and run the computer in a clean, safe area where the parts are kept away from other things that could hit them or fall on top of them.
-This will further ensure that no damage happens before the parts get inside the protective shell of the case.
+2. Put together and run the computer in a clean, safe area where the parts are kept away from other things that could hit or fall on top of them.
+This will further ensure that no damage happens before the parts get inside the case’s protective shell.

-3. If you need to leave the uncovered parts out for any length of time, make sure they are dust-free before you insert them into your new case.
+3. If you need to leave the uncovered parts out for any time, ensure they are dust-free before inserting them into your new case.

 The answer to this question might differ from one person to another.
 Some users might place less value on the case, and there are those who might go all out and get the absolute best sort of PC case that they possibly can.

-While that is true, it isn’t a great idea to keep running a PC with no case forever.
+While that is true, keeping a PC with no case forever isn’t a great idea.
 Cases serve several important functions for computers, and it is better to have those functions than it is to be without them.

 What looks good to one person may not look great to someone else.
-You could also argue that looks really aren’t important at all when it comes to a good PC.
-However, it is a good idea to stop and consider what the desktop actually is.
+You could also argue that looks aren’t important when it comes to a good PC.
+However, it is a good idea to stop and consider what the desktop is.

 You have a collection of components that can take up a lot of space, and these are prominently displayed on your desk or main workspace.
-Since they’re sitting right out there in the open like that, it makes some sense to get a case for them that can help them look uniform and good.
+Since they’re sitting in the open like that, it makes sense to get a case that can help them look uniform and good.

-You can think of the case like a fancy set of clothes for the computer that’s going to give you a lot of entertainment or work value.
+You can think of the case as a fancy set of clothes for the computer that will give you a lot of entertainment or work value.

 The case surrounds the components that make up the heart and brain of your desktop PC.
 Along with the things that help your computer do what it needs to do, you have fans that blow air to keep those components cool when things get hot.
 As your computer works hard, some of its parts will heat up.